Bullying in the Workplace

 If there is no legislation which specifically addressed bullying, the general duty clause to provide a safe and healthy workplace establishes the duty of employers to protect employees from risks at work.
 These risks can include harm from both physical and psychological health aspects.

 In addition, federal and provincial human right laws prohibit harassment related to race, national or ethnic origin, colour, religion, age, sex, marital status, family status, disability, pardoned conviction, or sexual orientation.
 In certain situations, these laws may apply to bullying.

 If you feel that you are being bullied, discriminated against, victimized or subjected to any form of harassment:

-- FIRMLY tell the person that his or her behaviour is not acceptable and ask them to stop.
-You can ask a supervisor or union member to be with you when you approach the person.
+- Firmly tell the person that his or her behaviour is not acceptable and ask them to stop.
+You can ask a person you trust, such as supervisor or union member to be with you when you approach the person.

-- KEEP a factual journal or diary of daily events.
+- Keep a factual journal or diary of events.
 Record:

 - The names of witnesses.

 Remember, it is not just the character of the incidents, but intent of the behaviour and the number, frequency, and especially the pattern that can reveal the bullying or harassment.